xmos/lib_xcore_math/lib_xs3_math/doc/src/mainpage.md

 ### API ###

-To use the functions in this library in an application, include `xs3_math.h`.
+To use the functions in this library in an application, include `bfp_math.h` for the high-level block floating-point functions, or `xs3_math.h` for the low-level functions.

 The API is documented in the following header files.